Black Metal, Death Metal, Grindcore, Thrash and Heavy Metal Reviews from the net's original Heavy Metal site |

 Tell a class of schoolchildren to look out of the window and draw a specific tree and they'll all draw something "treelike".
 Therefore you can say that objective reality exists.
 But each child will probably come up with various subjective interpretations of the tree.
 Most will try and copy it as exactly as possible (and become frustrated when they fail to do so accurately), perhaps some will try and capture the spirit of the tree, others will not observe at all and draw a generic tree, etc. Personally, I always tried to be faithful to the object in question taking meticulous care over tiny details, usually running out of time and leaving it incomplete.
 Sometimes I found that when translated to paper, objects looked wrong, even though they had been accurately rendered, so I'd stop looking at what I was drawing and improvise or add what I wanted.
 I began to think at an early age, in the simple way that children do, that reality is something which although the same for everyone, reveals more to some than it does to others.
 It was hard not to feel superior when faced with the fact that those around me seemed totally blind to all but their most immediate surroundings.
 I find it stupid when people say their music is "inspired by nature", because it seems to me that in nearly every case, they mean a picture postcard version of nature.
 They see nothing beyond the obvious, they just like the "dark atmosphere" of forests or the "inspiring" sight of distant mountains (what does it inspire them with I wonder).
 They might as well paint a drab watercolour picture because what they see around them has already been handily interpreted for them by TV and other mass media.
 We learn to interpret life vicariously through other people, so that when stood in a forest you should feel X, Y or Z, because that's the limit of human understanding so why bother thinking any different.
 What's the difference between visiting Stonehenge or a desert and watching some slickly edited footage of them on TV?
 I may see the same things such people do, but for all intents and purposes I'm not even on the same planet, my experience of life is not the same at all.

-what consciousness if any exists to the cosmos? if one does exist, does it infuse you with a sense of purpose?
+what consciousness if any exists to the cosmos? if one does exist,

 Well I certainly believe in a consciousness to the cosmos.
 But I don't believe that you need the church or any organised religion as intermediary.
 In meditations and in my whole life I've tried to understand even a tiny piece of this existence and wondered often, and thought deeply about all of creation and the point of it all.
 My beliefs in recent years have more or less followed ancient gnostic ones, as I felt the closer you got to the beginning, the nearer you got to the truth, in opposition to modern thought, where it's believed that with each new technological progression you come further to the truth and some ultimate, elusive satisfaction.
 In modern society people believe that with each passing second the world naturally progresses in a linear way.
 Well, it's not "natural" that we should have an industrial revolution at a certain time and I don't think all progression is necessarily good, or indeed real progression at all.
 If there's an alien civilisation out there somewhere, it's unlikely that they'd have developed the same as we've done.
 Terms like "the Stone Age" are very misleading.
 Having contemplated life in the modern world it's very easy to conclude that absolutely everything is stacked against the deep thinking, spiritual person.
 When you come to this point it's also very easy to think about suicide and I've had periods (now forever in the past) where I've vaguely entertained the notion.
 When I was younger I used to go on walks and towards dusk smell the summer air, listen to the last birdsong and I felt something huge missing within.
 I had no idea what this "something" was nor any idea of how to discover what it was, but it gave me a direction to strive towards.
 People always tell me that I think about things too much, but then I'm a spiritual person and contemplation seems to be a key to understanding.
 The consciousness (what people used to call god) that exists within and without this cosmos (and therefore us) does indeed infuse me with a sense of purpose.
 I think that changing yourself even at a solely physical level is not something as insignificant as it might seem, because everything is interconnected so such a change is nothing short of altering the entire universe piece by piece.
 Believing in the interrelation between microcosm/macrocosm as I do, I wonder how anyone can believe that the universe and cosmos will exist indefinitely.
 Is there any example in nature that suggests this is likely?
 Every living thing is just a miniature cosmos in itself, so therefore if every living thing has to die at some point, the cosmos itself must have to "die" as well.
 I personally don't believe in death as a finite and permanent thing, but as a change in existence, energy moving elsewhere or eventually returning to the source.
 Worshipping death and the ultimate Death of everything in the way that I describe, makes existence tolerable by virtue of considering its otherwise total worthlessness.
 Life would be pointless without death after all, but Death still exists without life.
 It is therefore, the ultimate and oldest form of existence, coming both before and after material manifestations.
 Energy can't be destroyed, it has to go somewhere and originate from somewhere, so death is evidently not a total nothingness in the way we might understand the word, despite not being able to comprehend it.
 There isn't a dualism between death and life, death is actually a continuation of life in a different (higher) form.
 I don't mean an afterlife as such in the sense of "heaven", but I believe in continuation in different forms, though it isn't comprehensible to us.
 You can say that as you can't remember anything from before your birth, why should after death be any different?
 Well I imagine it isn't, but non-awareness only means non-existence in the form that we know.
 Let's say the cosmos came into being when it first became aware that it existed.
 On a microcosmic level, using a biblical metaphor, the first humans became aware when tasting the forbidden fruit and thus realised they were naked.
 Before that they still existed but were unaware of themselves as entities in their own right.
 Therefore going back to the cosmos as a whole, one can tentatively suggest that the cosmos existed before it came into physical manifestation, despite there being apparently "nothing".
 Zero is still a digit (and a relatively recent concept at that), and there are also minus numbers, meaning you can go further back than nought.
 Death is a realm separate from the material one, therefore it isn't possible to experience it by means of the senses or even deep thought - it's outside of humanity.
 But it is real.